Single-ended primary-inductor converter: Continuous mode

 Because the potential (voltage) across capacitor C1 may reverse direction every cycle, a non-polarized capacitor should be used.
-However, a polarized tantalum or electrolytic capacitor may be used in some cases, because the potential (voltage) across capacitor C1 will not change unless the switch is closed long enough for a half cycle of resonance with inductor L2, and by this time the current in inductor L1 could be quite large.
+However, a polarized tantalum or electrolytic capacitor may be used in some cases,because the potential (voltage) across capacitor C1 will not change unless the switch is closed long enough for a half cycle of resonance with inductor L2, and by this time the current in inductor L1 could be quite large.

-The capacitor C_{IN} has no effect on the ideal circuit's analysis, but is required in actual regulator circuits to reduce the effects of parasitic inductance and internal resistance of the power supply.
+The capacitor C_{IN} has no effect on the ideal circuit's analysis, but is required in practical regulator circuits to reduce the effects of parasitic inductance and internal resistance of the power supply.

 The boost/buck capabilities of the SEPIC are possible because of capacitor C1 and inductor L2.
 Inductor L1 and switch S1 create a standard boost converter, which generates a voltage (V_{S1}) that is higher than V_{IN}, whose magnitude is determined by the duty cycle of the switch S1.
 Since the average voltage across C1 is V_{IN}, the output voltage (V_{O}) is V_{S1} - V_{IN}.
 If V_{S1} is less than double V_{IN}, then the output voltage will be less than the input voltage.
 If V_{S1} is greater than double V_{IN}, then the output voltage will be greater than the input voltage.